HBF is a company limited by guarantee, governed by the Corporations Act 2001. The HBF constitution requires that all surplus

 and Councillors are integral in this process.
 The Board has overall responsibility for corporate governance at HBF, including

-the responsibility to determine, review and approve policy, practices, management performance and financial operations.
+responsibility for determining, reviewing and approving policy, practices, management performance and financial operations.

 Directors are elected by Councillors, based on their mix of skills, corporate government experience, suitability and integrity